 Individuals

-Below you will find information about what sorts of personal and family records the OJA is looking for.
+Below you will find information about the types of personal and family records the OJA is interested in acquiring.

 Why we collect personal and family records

-Personal and family records make up a key part of our mandate as they provide a unique look at Jewish life in the province.
-From our point of view, no one’s story is too small and no one’s family is too modest to be of interest.
+Personal and family records are a key part of our collecting mandate, as they provide a view into Jewish life in the province.
+From our perspective, no story is too small, and no family is too modest to be of interest.

 Records we are interested in